A few days before the start of another school year, you might be wondering about how to spread the word about your organization.

 for her target audience!

 In half a second, the person looking at your flyer in their hands needs to understand the organization and what it offers.
-Immediately capturing someone’s attention is absolutely key for flyers.
+Immediately capturing someone’s attention is key.

-Prioritize and determine four pieces of information that must appear on your flyer.
+Prioritize and determine four (maximum) pieces of information that must appear on your flyer.
+This will allow your reader to not get distracted while reading and help them retain your essential message.

-You've sorted through your information, and you have the essential elements ready to be put on the flyer.
-Now it's a question of making the text easy to read and understand with the flyer design.
+You've sorted through your information, and you know exactly what information you want to convey.
+Now it's a question of making the text easy to read, attractive and understandable through the flyer design.

 Choose a Legible Font